 python string interpolation precision

-The Ultimate Guide to Python String Interpolation Precision
+Python String Interpolation Guide

 by